nmanley73/Tasks-Fundamentals/README.md

 [6] - A Whirlwind tour of python: Defining and using functions; https://jakevdp.github.io/WhirlwindTourOfPython/08-defining-functions.html

-[7] - thispointer.com: Python : How to Sort a Dictionary by key or Value?; https://thispointer.com/python-how-to-sort-a-dictionary-by-key-or-value/
+[7] - thispointer.com: Python: How to Sort a Dictionary by key or Value?; https://thispointer.com/python-how-to-sort-a-dictionary-by-key-or-value/